Two men who escaped Vancouver Island prison plead not guilty to murder

 Justice David Crossin told the jury at the start of the trial that although the men are being tried together, their guilt or innocence should be determined individually.

+A witness later testified she received a call from Armitage on the day of the killing that the Crown said came from the landline in Payne’s home.

-Crown prosecutor Sofia Bakken says Payne was killed in his home after returning from his job as a mail carrier in Victoria the day after the two men escaped.
+Crown prosecutor Sofia Bakken said Payne was killed in his home after returning from his job as a mail carrier in Victoria the day after the two men escaped.

+The court heard Armitage and Busch escaped the institution located on a small peninsula west of Victoria by walking along the shoreline at low tide.

-She outlined the witnesses and some of the evidence the jury is set to hear from in support of the Crown’s theory that Armitage and Busch killed Payne to further their escape, including a forensic specialist expected to testify about finding three identifiable DNA profiles in the victim’s home: his own, and those of the accused.
+Bakken outlined some of the evidence and the witnesses the jury is set to hear from in support of the Crown’s theory that Armitage and Busch killed Payne to further their escape, including a forensic specialist expected to testify about finding three identifiable DNA profiles in the victim’s home: his own, and those of the accused.

+DNA matching Armitage’s was also identified on the butt of a cigarette found in Payne’s truck, she said.

+Another expert is set to testify about activity on Payne’s computer after he had left home for work, including internet searches for news articles related to escaped prisoners from William Head Institution, the phrase “private water taxi” and the name “Zachary Armitage,” Bakken told the court.

-The prosecutor says Armitage and Busch were arrested after they approached a man who happened to be an off-duty police officer out walking his dog.
+The prosecutor said Armitage and Busch were arrested after they approached a man walking a dog who happened to be an off-duty police officer.

+At that point, she said, Payne’s body had not yet been found.
+Officers found the victim on the floor of his bathroom three days after he was killed, Bakken said.

+The Crown’s second witness was Jeffrey Cashin, who testified that he worked at William Head Institution for close to 30 years before retiring, and he had been involved in searching for Armitage and Busch after their escape.

+Heller asked if the men had weapons with them, and Cashin said he didn’t know.

+Armitage’s lawyer suggested Busch may have had a hatchet, possibly taken from an Indigenous-focused program at the institution, and Cashin repeated that he couldn’t say, and he wasn’t aware of such a weapon being taken from William Head.

-Crossin explained to the jurors how they must be sure of each man’s guilt beyond a reasonable doubt if they are to deliver guilty verdicts.
+Crossin explained to the 12 members of the jury that they must be sure of each man’s guilt beyond a reasonable doubt if they are to deliver guilty verdicts.

 Sitting on the other side of a glass barrier in front of the victim’s family members, Busch wore a grey sport jacket and collared shirt with a short, slicked-back ponytail, while Armitage had a buzz cut and wore a T-shirt layered over a long-sleeved shirt.